-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 Google Ads Lists

-To create lists in Google Ads, navigate to Tools & Settings > Audience Manager > Audience Lists.
+To create lists in Google Ads, navigate to Tools & Settings > Audience Manager > Segments.

 There are five different types of remarketing lists available to create:

-- Website Visitors
+- Website Visitors.

-- App users
+- App users.

-- YouTube users
+- YouTube users.

-- Customer list
+- Customer list.

-- Custom combinations
+- Custom combinations.

 This article gives a more in-depth breakdown of how to create effective YouTube remarketing lists.